 Challenging Warning Notices & Fixed Penalty Notices

-CQC can serve notices about previous failures to comply with legal requirements or about continuing non-compliance.
+The CQC can serve notices about a health and social care service’s previous failures to comply with legal requirements or about continuing non-compliance.